sound piece / 10 min

 an essay to suggest compassion through listening

-In today‘s world full of microgestures and fragmented experiences the individual is in constant focus.
+In today‘s world full of micro gestures and fragmented experiences the individual is in constant focus.
 An egocentric daily life and the capitalized self makes it though to constantly thinking in solidarity.
 The non-capitalized ‚I‘ could thus stand for a concept of compassionate listening and accepting.
 In my sound piece the individual isn‘t highlighted, but a part within the whole complex structure.
-With only being a part of a sound image within a group one could discover, within concious listening, the behavioral concept of care and commitment.
+With only being a part of a sound image within a group one could discover, within conscious listening, the behavioural concept of care and commitment.
 Especially in capitalism, free female labour is used as a technology.
 It is the source and material out of what the society derives from.
-In German grammar the plural is always feminine.
-That‘s why I want to suggest a way of feminine compassion learnt from the listening of noisy sonic structures.
+That‘s why I want to suggest a way of compassion toward the female, the other, learnt through listening of noisy sonic structures.

 Through the method of ‚field listening‘ I want to further develop a shaped listening, where you shape the expected listening onto a certain topic through your questions.
 Leading the conversation, still you don‘t know yet what‘s to come.
 This uncertainty can also imply future freedom or hope, which „locates itself in the premises that we don‘t know what will happen and that the spaciousness of uncertainty is room to act.
-When you recognize uncertainty, you regonize that you may be able to influence the outcomes“ (Solnit 2016: ix).
-Hope also means facing realities (Solnit 2016: ix) and the world, who we are, how we imagine ourselves and the intersections inbetween.
+When you recognize uncertainty, you recognize that you may be able to influence the outcomes“ (Solnit 2016: ix).
+Hope also means facing realities (Solnit 2016: ix) and the world, who we are, how we imagine ourselves and the intersections in between.
 Through our artistic practice, actually with every gesture, we often find ourselves on the edge of activism and realize our belief that what we do matters.
-Listening can thus become an act of solidarity and an additude towards the world.
+Listening can thus become an act of solidarity and an attitude towards the world.
 We see „listening not as a physiological fact but as a way of engaging with the world.
 It is in the engagement with the world rather than in its perception that the world and with myself in it is constituted…“ (Voegelin 2012: 3).
+As Voegelin here suggest the acting in the world is more important than the mere perception.
+She requests an active togetherness with the respective surroundings to be able to really understand.

 Berry, Cicely (1975).
 Your voice & how to use it.
 The classic guide to speaking with confidence.
 London: Virgin books.